Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_Air-Cooled_BMC_and_Leaf_Switch_SNMP_Credentials.md

-# Update default Air-Cooled BMC and Leaf switch SNMP credentials
+# Update Default Air-Cooled BMC and Leaf Switch SNMP Credentials

 This procedure updates the default credentials used when new air-cooled hardware is discovered for the first time.
 This includes the default Redfish credentials used for new air-cooled NodeBMCs and Slingshot switch BMCs (RouterBMCs), and SNMP credentials for new management leaf switches.

 **Important:** After this procedure is completed **going forward all future air-cooled hardware** added to the system will be assumed to be already configured with the new global default credential when getting added to the system.

-**Note:** This procedure will not update the Redfish or SNMP credentials for existing air-cooled devices.
-To change the credentials on existing air-cooled hardware follow the [Change Air-Cooled Node BMC Credentials](Change_Air-Cooled_Node_BMC_Credentials.md) and [Change SMNP credentials on Leaf switches](Change_SMNP_credentials_on_Leaf_switches.md) procedures.
+**NOTE:** This procedure will not update the Redfish or SNMP credentials for existing air-cooled devices.
+To change the credentials on existing air-cooled hardware follow the [Change Air-Cooled Node BMC Credentials](Change_Air-Cooled_Node_BMC_Credentials.md) and [Change SMNP Credentials on Leaf Switches](Change_SMNP_Credentials_on_Leaf_Switches.md) procedures.

+## Limitation

+The default global credentials used for liquid-cooled BMCs in the [Change Cray EX Liquid-Cooled Cabinet Global Default Password](Change_EX_Liquid-Cooled_Cabinet_Global_Default_Password.md) procedure needs to be the same as the one used in this procedure for air-cooled BMCs river hardware.

 ## Prerequisites

 -   The Cray command line interface \(CLI\) tool is initialized and configured on the system.
--   **Limitation:** The default global credentials used for liquid-cooled BMCs in the [Change Cray EX Liquid-Cooled Cabinet Global Default Password](Change_EX_Liquid-Cooled_Cabinet_Global_Default_Password.md) procedure needs to be the same as the one used in this procedure for air-cooled BMCs river hardware.

 ## Procedure

 #### 1.1 Acquire site-init.
-Before redeploying REDS, update the `customizations.yaml` file in the `site-init` secret in the `loftsman` namespace.
+Before redeploying the River Endpoint Discovery Service (REDS), update the `customizations.yaml` file in the `site-init` secret in the `loftsman` namespace.

 1. If the `site-init` repository is available as a remote repository [as described here](../../install/prepare_site_init.md#push-to-a-remote-repository), then clone it to ncn-m001.
 Otherwise, ensure that the `site-init` repository is available on ncn-m001.